The best food for senior dogs

 Senior dogs require a special type of diet because, just like humans, their energy and lifestyle requirements change as they age.

-The vast majority significantly reduce their physical activity, so their daily calorie needs are lower than when they are puppies or adults.
-They also often have trouble chewing , so softer foods are perfect for them.
+The vast majority considerably reduce their physical activity, so the amount of calories they need on a daily basis is lower than when they are puppies or adults.
+Furthermore, They often have trouble chewing, so all those softer foods will be perfect for your diet.

 Choosing the best food for senior dogs isn't easy, so in this article, we'll answer some interesting questions so you have more information when making your decision.
 Don't miss it!